 Wash the soil out with water

 The first step is to try to remove as much of the urine as possible.
-That will help firstly with removing the smell, but more importantly, it will flush the urine through the soil.
+That will first help remove the smell, but more importantly, it will flush the urine through the soil.

 Make sure the water drains correctly